LastAncientOne/Stock_Analysis_For_Quant/R_Stock/R_Regression/README.md

 Use this model to predict numerical such as continuous and discrete data.

 ### Logistic Regression
+Logistic Regression is a predictive modelling algorithm.
+Use this model to predict the class or category.

 ## Author:
 ### * Tin Hang